Dimple96-web/React/Notes/Notes.md

    c.
 Remove the CDN from the html file and add this code to use react import React from "react";
    import ReactDOM from "react-dom";
    d.
-In the script tag use the key type="module" to fix the import/export issue.
+In the script tag use the key type="module" to fix the import/export issue (it treates App.js as a browser scripts, hence we need to tell it as module).
 Add a key to each react elements to solve the key error.

+3. Can make our app compitable for any versions of the browser. in the package.json we can give the below error.
+   "browserslist": [
+   "last 2 versions"
+   ]

 # Ep - 03, Part - 01